adasiek01/snake/README.md

 ### Technologies
 Python - programming language\
 pygame - module that enables games creation\
+pygame-menu - library that enables menus creation\
-pygame-menu - module that enables menus to games creation
+pygame-widgets - module that enables widgets creation

 ### How to run this app?
 1. Clone the template project, replacing my-project with the name of the project you are creating: